delete-files-and-directories-linux

 The find command supports the -ctime flag followed by the number of days.

-The following command will delete directories for which the modification time is older that 7 days:
+The following command will delete directories for which the modification time is older than 7 days:

 find . -type d -name 'tmp_*' -ctime +7 -exec rm -r {} \;

-More recent versions of the find command also support the + sign instead of ; so the previous command can also be written as below:
+More recent versions of the find command also support the plus ( + ) sign instead of the semicolon ( ; ) so you can also write the previous command as below:

 find . -type d -name 'tmp_*' -ctime +7 -exec rm -r {} +

-The version of the command with the + at the end optimises the performance of the exec Linux system call.
+The version of the command with the + at the end optimizes the performance of the exec Linux system call.

 find . -type d -name 'tmp_*' -ctime +30 -exec rm -r {} +